simjanos-dev/LinguaCafe/README.md

 ## Installation (Linux)
 Step 1: Install docker desktop

-Step 2: Download LinguaCafe code and run these commands from the directory of LinguaCafe.
+Step 2: Download LinguaCafe code and run these commands from the directory of LinguaCafe and wait about a minute for the setup to complete.
 > sudo chmod 777 ./* -R
 > docker compose up -d
-> docker exec -ti linguacafe-webserver composer install
-> docker exec -ti linguacafe-webserver npm install
-> docker exec -ti linguacafe-webserver npm run prod
-> docker exec -ti linguacafe-webserver php artisan migrate
-> docker exec -ti linguacafe-webserver php artisan db:seed

 Your server now should be running and accessible on http://localhost:9191.